Dan has been a licensed journey-level electrician for some 17 years. He has extensive experience in most areas of the electrical trade.

 Eventually, many electrical connections will need cleaning, particularly if they are not used frequently.
 The charger connection in your phone will probably remain clean for a long time simply because it is used every day, but others are so seldom disconnected that dirt and corrosion can build until good contact is no longer possible.

 Electrical connectors in the home are usually easily cleaned with a simple spray of contact cleaner, available at any electronics store such as Radio Shack, but truly dirty or corroded connections on your car are another matter.
-This hub, then, will describe how to clean those connections that are beyond being helped by electronic contact cleaner, particularly those on a car.
+This article will describe how to clean those connections that are beyond being helped by electronic contact cleaner, particularly those on a car.

 How to Clean Battery Terminals

 Chief among the culprits are the battery terminals on the car.
-Side terminals (the battery cable is bolted to the side of the battery rather than a post on the top) used on many cars today have helped somewhat but both side and top terminals can and do corrode badly.
-This is not normally the result of ordinary dirt or grease, but corrosion from the result of acidic vapors from the battery It's going to take a little more than rinsing them off to clean these special connectors.
+Side terminals (the battery cable is bolted to the side of the battery rather than a post on the top) used on many cars today have helped somewhat, but both side and top terminals can and do corrode badly.
+This is not normally the result of ordinary dirt or grease, but corrosion from the result of acidic vapors from the battery.
+It's going to take a little more than rinsing them off to clean these special connectors.

-Remove the Connector from the Battery
+Step 1: Remove the Connector From the Battery

 Using appropriate wrenches (never simple pliers) remove the batter terminal from the battery, taking care not to get the white powder on you, your clothing or your car.
 Using a paper towel or preferably a disposable rag, wipe most of the corrosion off the terminal.
-Dispose of the towel or rag immediately Leaving it sit around while you work is a good way to get acid on your clothes or car finish.
+Dispose of the towel or rag immediately Leaving it sitting around while you work is a good way to get acid on your clothes or car finish.

 Likewise, be very careful where tools used are set down, and make sure to thoroughly wash them in soap and water when you are finished with them.